hohenner/Konnect_test/README.md

 ## Next steps
 1. decide if cypress is the right driver for a framework
 1. remove wait states
-1. setup real framework of re-usable code
+1. setup real framework of re-usable code (?Keyword driven?)
-1. setup Page Object Model
+1. setup Page Object Model (abstract out css selectors out of code)
-1.
+1. add document upload functionality

 ## Problems seen
 ### Cannot set properties of undefined (setting 'status')
 I recieved this error in trying to load the homepage for Konnect, I wound up capturing the exception and swallowing it.
 Need to do further exploration on what the cause of the error is, looks like the New Relic Agent
+### Cypress issues
+1. Cypress has longer loading pages than in person, need to figure out why and handle better
+1. Cypress occasionally loads the UI without CSS which causes the scripts to fail, investigate why/how to fix.